scientific-python/specs/purpose-and-process/index.md

 Some SPECs will involve the creation of new projects or implementation work in existing projects.

+SPEC Adoption
-The final hurdle is to get projects throughout the ecosystem to adopt the SPEC.
+: The final milestone is to get projects throughout the ecosystem to adopt the SPEC.
 This phase of the process is ill-defined and how effective it will be will need to be demonstrated.
 The hope is that we will attract attention for projects throughout the